picklesventuresorg/caf_flutter/docs/misc/makefile_cmd.md

 ## MakeFile Command
-This project is equipped with MakeFile command to shorten command writing, to see available commands please refer to Makefile.
-Here are the following commands available as of now:
+This project uses MakeFile commands to simplify executing common tasks from the command line.
+Using MakeFile commands simplifies common tasks like generating bundles, IPAs, and APKs for different environments.
+It also handles running build runner, tests, and fixes.

+Here are the available MakeFile commands:

 ```sh
 # update the dependencies